snowdamiz/dcmc-form-1/README.md

 ### Installing

 First clone the repository into a folder outside of the website project folder.
-After its cloned cd into the project directory run npm install
+Once its cloned CD into the project directory run npm install

 ```
 npm install